Colin-Antony/Sentimental_Chat_Bot-Cora/README.md

-# Sentimental Chat Bot- Cora
+# Sentimental Chat Bot - Cora
 A chatbot that recognizes upto 9 tags.
 It has its own emotions and can also understand Human sentiment.

 Hey.
 I am Cora.
 Here is how i function: